stdapi-ai/stdapi.ai/README.md

 ## 🛒 AWS Marketplace

+> **⚠️ Note:** The AWS Marketplace listing is currently in validation and may not be available yet.

 ### Enterprise Deployment Made Easy

 **stdapi.ai is available on AWS Marketplace** with commercial licensing and production-ready deployment options.